 An Andon can be displayed in the line to show the status but also accessed from the smartphones to see how are we doing.

 - Component manual insertion DPMO (Defects per million insertions) is 4124: above the target of 1500 (RED)

 - Pin-Thru-Hole wave solder DPMO (Defective solder joints per million joints) is 32: below the target of 190 (GREEN)

 - Current throughput: 13 cards/ hour at 13:55 on 15/11/2005 at the PTHHW station

 With this real-time information the operators involved can react before it is too late and correct the situation.

-Data collection in real time is one of the most useful applications even if the smartphone has no phone line connection.
+Data collection in real time is one of the most useful smartphone applications even with no phone line connection other than WIFI.